-- information about the student's medical condition that relates to allergies and the potential for anaphylactic reaction, including the type of allergies the student has - information about the signs or symptoms the student might exhibit in the event of an allergic reaction based on a written diagnosis from a medical practitioner - strategies to minimise the risk of exposure to known allergens while the student is under the care or supervision of school staff, including in the school yard, at camps and excursions, or at special events conducted, organised or attended by the school - the name of the person(s) responsible for implementing the risk minimisation strategies, which have been identified in the Plan - information about where the student's medication will be stored - the student's emergency contact details - an up-to-date ASCIA Action Plan for Anaphylaxis completed by the student's medical practitioner - an up-to-date Medication Authority Form completed by the student's medical practitioner
+- information about the student's medical condition that relates to allergies and the potential for anaphylactic reaction, including the type of allergies the student has. - information about the signs or symptoms the student might exhibit in the event of an allergic reaction based on a written diagnosis from a medical practitioner.

+- strategies to minimise the risk of exposure to known allergens while the student is under the care or supervision of College staff, including in the school yard, at camps and excursions, or at special events conducted, organised or attended by the College. - the name of the person(s) responsible for implementing the risk minimisation strategies, which have been identified in the Plan. - information about where the student's medication will be stored. - the student's emergency contact details. - an up-to-date ASCIA Action Plan for Anaphylaxis completed by the student's medical practitioner.